-When a document is filed electronically, the electronic record constitutes the official record.
+When a document is filed electronically in the ECF System, the electronic record constitutes the official record.
 The filed document is binding as the official record.
-Later modifications of a previously-filed document or docket entry are only allowed by the court or Clerk's Office.
+Later modifications of a previously-filed document or docket entry are only allowed by the court or court personnel.
 An electronically filed document is deemed filed on the date and time stated on the court-generated NEF.
 See supra § 1.5 (NEF definition).